Us-Man-Qa-Sim/portfolio/README.md

 ## About Me

-I am Muhammad Usman, a highly skilled Full Stack Engineer with 5 years of experience specializing in MERN and MEAN stacks.
+I am Usman Qasim, a highly skilled Full Stack Engineer with 5 years of experience specializing in MERN and MEAN stacks.
 Currently working as a Senior MERN Stack Developer at Code Upscale, I build robust and efficient solutions for complex business challenges.

 ### Skills